 - Notification can reduce the odds of being sexually assaulted.

 - Law could scare sex offenders from committing another act again.

 - Awareness is the greatest tool parents have for protecting their children.

 Arguments against it include:

-- Question as to whether the law and information really does help achieve security
+- There's a question as to whether the law and information really do help achieve security.

-- Even if neighbors know of an offender, he/she can still offend in another town or state
+- Even if neighbors know of an offender, he or she can still offend in another town or state.